XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 Designed a **computer vision-based infant motor learning assistant toy**, aptly named the "Tummy Time Toy" (patent pending).
 This toy, similar to a play gym, **rewards infants** with lights and music when they lift their heads past a certain threshold, encouraging the development of **prone motor skills**.
 Its primary goal is to study if babies can learn to control their bodies when on their tummy, potentially assisting in **muscle control** and **increasing tummy time tolerance**.
 From a technical perspective, the toy is divided into two components: the front end, which offers user interaction, and the back end, which is responsible for computer vision, control logic, and various APIs.
 The toy and the data collected through studies will be part of a Ph.D. student's dissertation.

-Although the toy is under the US patent review process and I could not disclose many details, I'm happy to share a short demo presented at the NSF DARE conference 2023.
+While the toy is currently undergoing the US patent evaluation and specific details remain confidential, I'm pleased to offer a brief demonstration showcased at the NSF DARE conference in 2023.

 **Please check out the demo below by clicking the picture below**